TicketsBot/docs/src/setup/dashboard.md

 Prefix
 -
-This is the set of characters that comes before a command, i.e. if you set the prefix to `t!`, you will run commands using `t!new`, `t!help`, etc. Do **not** include the command here.
+This is the set of characters that comes before a command when not using slash commands, i.e. if you set the prefix to `t!`, you will run commands using `t!new`, `t!help`, etc. Do **not** include the command here.

 Ticket Limit
 -